nryoung/algorithms/README.rst

 Tests:
 ------

-Nose is used as the main test runner and all Unit Tests can be run by:
+Pytest is used as the main test runner and all Unit Tests can be run with:

 ::

-    $ python algorithms/run_tests.py
+    $ ./run_tests.py

 Contributing: